-- A. The consolidated financial statements have been prepared under the historical cost convention. - B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
+A. The consolidated financial statements have been prepared under the historical cost convention.

+- B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.

-(3) Basis of consolidation

-- A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5. - (3) Basis of consolidation - A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries are all entities (including structured entities) controlled by the Group.
 The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (b) Inter-company transactions, balances and unrealized gains or losses on transactions between companies within the Group are eliminated.
 Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - (c) Profit or loss and each component of other comprehensive income are attributed to the owners of the parent and to the non-controlling interests.
-Total comprehensive income is attributed to the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.
+Total comprehensive income is attributed to the owners of the parent and to the non-controlling interests even if this results in the noncontrolling interests having a deficit balance.

-Ownership (%) June 30, December 31, June 30, Investor Subsidiary Main business activities 2021 2020 2020 Description Parade Technologies, Ltd. Parade Technologies, Inc. Providing sales and marketing, general and administrative, and research and development services to the Company 100 100 100 - Parade Technologies, Ltd. Parade Technologies Korea, Ltd. Providing sales and marketing, general and administrative services to the Company 100 100 100 - Parade Technologies, Ltd. Parade Technologies Ireland, Ltd. Providing research and development services to the Company - 100 100 Note 1
+( Main business June 30, December June 30, Investor Subsidiary activities 2022 31, 2021 2021 Description Parade Technologies, Ltd. Parade Technologies, Inc. Providing sales and marketing, general and administrative, and research and development services to the Company 100 100 100 - Parade Technologies, Ltd. Parade Technologies Korea, Ltd. Providing sales and marketing, general and administrative services to the Company 100 100 100 - Parade Technologies, Ltd. Parade Technologies, Ltd. (Nanjing) Providing research and development services to the Company 100 100 100 - Parade Technologies, Ltd. Pinchot Ltd. Providing administrative services to the Company 100 100 100 -